typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 ##### Opt-in future types

-In the case of significant breaking changes to *only* the types—whether because the addon author wants to make a change, or because of TypeScript version changes—addons may supply *future* types, which users may opt into *before* the library ships a breaking change.
+In the case of significant breaking changes to *only* the types -- whether because the addon author wants to make a change, or because of TypeScript version changes -- addons may supply *future* types, which users may opt into *before* the library ships a breaking change.
 (We expect this use case will be rare, but important.)

-In this case, addon authors will need to *hand-author* the types for the future version of the types, and supply them at a specific location which users can then import directly in their `types/my-app.d.ts` file—which will override the normal types location, while not requiring the user to modify the `paths` key in their `tsconfig.json`.
+In this case, addon authors will need to *hand-author* the types for the future version of the types, and supply them at a specific location which users can then import directly in their `types/my-app.d.ts` file -- which will override the normal types location, while not requiring the user to modify the `paths` key in their `tsconfig.json`.

 This approach is a variant on [**Updating types to maintain compatibility**](#updating-types-to-maintain-compatibility).
 Using that same example, an addon author who wanted to provide opt-in future types instead (or in addition) would follow this procedure: